 - Any sibling of the Deceased (brother, sister, uncle, aunt, etc)

-Our team of specialist Fatal Claims lawyers have encountered many different family sets ups and have experience advising clients on this dependency criteria.
+Our team of specialist fatal accident solicitors have encountered many different family sets ups and have experience advising clients on this dependency criteria.

 What are bereavement damages?

 Under the Fatal Accidents Act if a person has died as a result of negligence a statutory bereavement award currently set at £12,980 is payable to:

 - The wife, husband or civil partner of the Deceased; or

 - If the deceased was under the age of 18 and never married/civil partner:

 - Their parents (if legitimate); or

 A loss of Consortium claim is an award of damages pursued following one specific case, Regan v Williamson.
 It was recognised in this case that the Dependents had lost special unquantifiable services because of the Deceased’s death.
 Children losing their mother or father or a husband or wife losing their partner after a long marriage are examples.
 Awards of under £10,000 are regularly recovered.

 Under the Fatal Accidents Act dependents can pursue a claim for compensation stemming from their loss of financial dependency on the Deceased.
 This award usually runs from the date of death until the date of trial (loss of past financial dependency) and then, going forward, for future loss of financial dependency.

 This type of compensation typically includes salary, investments and pensions but all financial income of the Deceased is considered, including state benefits.